Signs Your Spouse Has Hoarding Disorder

 Managing Living With a Hoarder

-• After an open discussion with your partner, try and see if they are willing to move some items to a storage facility.
+- After an open discussion with your partner, try to see if they are willing to move some items to a storage facility.

 Once you have established trust and they are willing and ready to work on their habits, then you can begin helping them on their road to recovery.
 It’s best to remember this is not your journey, your role is to be their cheerleader.
 Take baby steps, guide where possible, and do not overstep any boundaries.